Secret Warriors (Team White): Fictional team biography

-Upon the aircraft, Team White meets John Garrett and Druid.
-It is revealed that after being forced off the Team, Druid was trained by Garrett, getting in shape and learning to better control his magical abilities.
-With his help, Garrett was able to kill Magadan, while making it look like the work of Hydra.
-After Team White returns to their base, Fury disbands the Team.

-Visiting a graveyard, Fury reminisces about the recruitment of his son Mikel and the rest of Team Gray.
-It is shown that the whole team died while attacking the base of Hive, with Mikel saying a final goodbye to his father over the radio before detonating explosives that eradicate Hive's base.
-While Nick Fury grieves over Mikel's grave, he is taken prisoner by Kraken.

-In 1961, Fury along with his Brother Jake, Dum-Dum Dugan, John Garrett, Baron Strucker, Shoji Soma of the Hand, Cornelius van Lunt, scientist Thomas Davidson and the men who would become Kraken, Magadan and Leviathan's leader, Orion, meet up with a man who calls himself Aries, secretly being Leonardo da Vinci.
+In 1961, Fury along with his brother Jake, Dum Dum Dugan, John Garrett, Baron Strucker, Shoji Soma of the Hand, Cornelius Van Lunt, Thomas Davidson, and the men who would become Kraken, Magadan and Leviathan's leader, Orion, meet up with a man who calls himself Aries, secretly being Leonardo da Vinci.
 He assigns each of them a sign of the Zodiac and sends groups of them around the world to gather various artifacts from different locations.
 Fury's group comes back empty-handed, however, the other artifacts are hooked up to chambers that will empower and rejuvenate people.
 The group is subsequently betrayed by Magadan and Orion, who take the technology for themselves and create Leviathan.
-A short time later, Shoji Soma and Strucker attack their base, steal one of the artifacts and injure Orion gravely.
+A short time later, Soma and Strucker attack their base, steal one of the artifacts and injure Orion gravely.
 After giving the artifact to the Yashida clan for safeguarding, Soma is killed by Leviathan.

-In the present, Strucker and Nick Fury are both captives of Kraken.
-They reminisce about their battles, before Kraken reveals that he is, in fact, Jake Fury, having killed the original Kraken a long time ago.
-In 1961, Fury's team did in fact discover technology to create robotic duplicates, later to be known as LMDs.
-With these duplicates, Jake's undercover identity was kept secret, while a duplicate of Thomas Davidson was used to make Strucker believe he had access to S.H.I.E.L.D. technology.
-Baron Strucker realizes that instead of Fury working for him, he worked for Fury all along.
-Fury then shoots him in the head.

-S.H.I.E.L.D. is soon restarted as a joint effort by the UN.
+S.H.I.E.L.D. is soon restarted as a joint effort by the United Nations.
 Daisy Johnson is chosen to be the first director, with the remnants of Team White, Team Black and the Howling Commandos as her agents.